 Though the Everest Panorama Trek is shorter, it certainly does not miss out on scenery and excitement of trekking in the Himalayas, with panoramic views of most of the Khumbu peaks including the top or the world mount Everest.
 Everest Panorama Trek is designed for people without a background of mountain walking, but who want to experience the amazing culture and scenery of the famous Khumbu region.

-A half day guided tour to several of historical and spiritual attractions enlisted under the World Heritage Sites.
+A full day guided tour to several of historical and spiritual attractions enlisted under the World Heritage Sites.
 The trek leader will meet the group for a meeting and provide a detailed briefing on the trek.
 All the required information regarding the trek would be provided.
-(Overnight at Hotel.
-Breakfast included)

 We trek back to Lukla via same route taken before and end the trek at Lukla.
 We also bid farewell to our support crew and formally end their trek for them as well.
 (5 hours) (Overnight at Teahouse.
 Breakfast, Lunch, Dinner included)

 A 25 minute flight to Kathmandu and free day at Kathmandu.

 A representative from Visit Himalaya Treks Pvt.
 Ltd. will check your flight tickets and transfer you to the airport before two hours from your flight with a hope of seeing you again in the future.

 Start Dates are your arrival date in Nepal and End Dates are the returning date from Nepal.